Newness raises $3.5 million for its ‘Twitch for beauty streamers’ – TechCrunch

 Eventually, the startup plans to take a share of the revenue these transactions generate, but it hasn’t yet rolled that out as it’s still beta testing.

-At present, the Newness community its small.
-And it still chooses which creators are allowed to live stream.
+At present, the Newness community is small.
+And it still chooses which creators are allowed to livestream.

 “We handpick the creators that we let on to our platform and keep it invite-only because we want to make sure that our earliest creators are helping to set the tone and building the culture of the community,” she says.
 The startup wants to ensure there are enough community members to sustain itself, while also not allowing the community to become toxic as it scales.